raamSoftwire/raamSoftwire.github.io/_posts/2018-01-08-smart-pitches.md

 ![The original designs](/img/smartPitches/compEnvision.png)

-And this is how the page looked on the final site.
+And shown below is how the page looked on the final site.
 As we worked through the project we worked with the client to tweak the initial designs and to make the site more user-friendly.
-One example shown here is the use of large green buttons for toggling between different pitches rather than using light grey arrows.
+One example shown here is the use of large green buttons for toggling between different pitches rather than using light grey arrows, which were difficult to find for new users.

 ![The finished product](/img/smartPitches/compReal.png)